mssandeepkamath/vm-iaas-wizard/README.md

 ## Overview

-Minimal-IaaS-Manager is a versatile IaaS solution, written in Go, that caters to virtual machine management across a wide range of platforms.
+VM-IaaS-Wizard is a versatile IaaS solution, written in Go, that caters to virtual machine management across a wide range of platforms.
 It offers a user-friendly CLI client that connects to a back-end server, allowing users to interact with virtual machines seamlessly.

 - **Flexibility**: Designed in Go to work with various virtualization technologies and platforms.
 - **Simplicity**: Provides an intuitive CLI, built with Go, for virtual machine management.